evennia/evennia/docs/source/Howtos/Coding-FAQ.md

 ```

-Inside the menu you can now access the object through `caller.ndb._menutree.stored_obj`.
+Inside the menu you can now access the object through `caller.ndb._evmenu.stored_obj`.

 ## Adding color to default Evennia Channels